Business Stationery Design

 Admittedly, any legitimate business need not prominently display its license numbers.
 Regardless, mentioning the license and registration numbers do come in handy while bidding for tenders.

 It may assist decision-makers in short-listing the business for an upcoming contract since they may not have time to pore over other documents submitted with the bid.

-Unfortunately, trends over the last couple of decades indicate, an increasing number of businesses have been relegating stationery to the backseat.
-The reason being email and digital communications which makes sending ‘old fashioned’ letters by mail seem rudimentary.
-It is worth remembering, emails and other forms of communication lack the personal touch of stationery.
+Unfortunately, trends over the last couple of decades indicate an increasing number of businesses have been relegating stationery to the backseat.
+Email and digital communications make sending ‘old fashioned' letters by mail seem rudimentary.
+It is worth remembering that emails and other forms of communication lack the personal touch of stationery.

 Aesthetically designed stationery with company details subtly incorporated are essential to represent any business.

-Any business can create an enormous impact with proper elements featured on its business stationery.
+Any business can create an enormous impact with proper elements featured in its business stationery.